CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 ## Re-Rendering Components

-Now let's write a more interesting app that updates the UI when the user interacts with it.
-We'll see how React will take care of updating the DOM for you.

 So far we've seen that when the page loads, React calls our function components.
 The JSX elements that are returned from the component functions are turned into the DOM for you by React.

 To be able to react to changes, we need to *re-render* our function components to get different JSX elements.
 React can then update the DOM based on the new JSX elements.

-To demonstrate this, we'll use an example where we are forcing React to re-render when we want it to.
-Don't worry about how we're doing this, we'll learn later how to do this ourselves.

-A counter is a common React example.
-It simply shows the number of times a button has been clicked.
-Let's look at how the component is re-rendered ([interactive version](https://codesandbox.io/s/force-component-re-rendering-llow115pll?file=/src/Counter.js)):
+Let's look at how a component is re-rendered ([interactive version](https://codesandbox.io/s/force-component-re-rendering-llow115pll?file=/src/Counter.js)):

 ```js
 const Counter = props => {